jobjo/jobjo.github.io/_posts/2015-02-04-existensially-quantified-types-fsharp.md

 type Option<'T> = internal {Run<'U> : ((unit -> 'U) -> ('T -> 'U) -> 'U)}
 {% endhighlight %}

-This doesn't quite work since F# records don't support polymorphic fields.
+This doesn't quite do the trick since F# records don't support polymorphic fields.
 That is, each type variable must be listed on the left hand side of its type definition.It would be silly to require each option value to be parameterized by the return type of a function running it.
-What is required here is instead an [existentially quantified type](https://downloads.haskell.org/~ghc/5.00/docs/set/existential-quantification.html).
-Luckily we can achieve this by simply switching to standard interfaces:
+Instead the return type should be [existentially quantified](https://downloads.haskell.org/~ghc/5.00/docs/set/existential-quantification.html).
+Luckily all that is required is switching to standard interfaces:

 {% highlight fsharp %}
 type Option<'T> = abstract member Run : (unit -> 'U) ->  ('T -> 'U) ->  'U